beach hotel & retreat

 Please note there is an extra fee for guests beyond double occupancy of $25 pp.

 Check-in time is 3pm and check-out time is 11am.
-We are happy to store luggage at the front desk either before check-in or after check-out so our guests can relax and take full advantage of what the area has to offer.
+We are happy to store luggage at the front desk so our guests can relax and enjoy the common areas before checking in or after checking out.

-If a cancellation is received 90 days or more before the arrival date of the reservation then a full refund will be issued.
-Any cancellation inside the 90 day period will not be refunded.
+If a cancellation is received 120 days or more before the arrival date of the reservation then a full refund will be issued.
+Any cancellation inside the 120 day period will not be refunded.
 Changes to reservations will be made if possible and at management's discretion, any refunds resulting from changes are subject to the same cancellation policy rules.
-In the event of any COVID related cancellations Verdad offers a fully transferable credit for any deposits that have been made with no expiry date on the credit.
+In the event of any COVID related cancellations Verdad offers a transferable credit equal to 50% of deposits that have been made with no expiry date on the credit.

-We can help arrange a shuttle/driver pick-up.
-There are also several rental car agencies (we recommend Dollar as they also have vehicles and an office in San Juan Del Sur if you need assistance).
+We can help arrange a shuttle/driver pick-up from either Liberia ( LIR) Costa Rica or Managua (MGA) Nicaragua.
+Verdad is about a 2.5 hour drive from both airports.
+There are also several rental car agencies (we recommend Dollar as they also have vehicles and an office in San Juan Del Sur, which is about 15 minutes from Verdad).
+Please contact us with any of your transport needs and we are happy to assist you.

 Directions from Rivas